jjfiv/cs145-f2020/src/syllabus.md

 - Computer architecture
 - Program complexity

-## Readings / Textbook
+## Course Content

 The primary mode of content delivery will be through readings and the homework, which is designed to highlight and encourage discussion over particular aspects of the readings.

-### Think Python
+### Textbook: Think Python

-We will be reading primarily from the free ***Think Python Textbook*** which is available both as an [Online Web Page](http://greenteapress.com/thinkpython/html/index.html) and as a [downloadable PDF](http://greenteapress.com/thinkpython/thinkpython.pdf).
+We will be reading primarily from the ***free*** "Think Python" Textbook which is available both as an [Online Web Page](http://greenteapress.com/thinkpython/html/index.html) and as a [downloadable PDF](http://greenteapress.com/thinkpython/thinkpython.pdf).

 I have a paper copy, but you do not need to purchase a copy unless you prefer to read a physical book.

 ### Inclusivity in Think Python